nagashirisha27/Stepin_SeatTemperatureApplication/1_Requirements/Requriments.md

 Implemented using Embedded C programming loaded in Atmega328 microcontroller.

-## Basic requirements that very essential are:
+## Basic requirements that very essential are

 ### HIGH LEVEL REQUIREMENT
 |ID|DESCRIPTION|